 Tristen Ikaika Jewelry Update | Shark Tank Season 13

 Tristen Ikaika turned a ring made from a spoon into a social media empire.
-Now, his company has expanded to include rings made from a host of recycled materials.
-His limited-edition ring drops sell out quickly, leaving customers wanting more.
-After sharing his story with the sharks on Shark Tank Season 13, will they want to put a ring on it?
+His limited-edition jewelry drops made from a host of recycled materials sell out quickly, leaving customers wanting more.
+After sharing his story on Shark Tank Season 13, will the sharks want to put a ring on it?
 It’s time to find out in our Tristen Ikaika update.

 Shark Tank Tristen Ikaika Update